astronomer/terraform/gcp/README.md

-# Terraform for Astronomer for GCP
+# Terraform Module for Astronomer for GCP

 [Terraform](https://www.terraform.io/) is a simple and powerful tool that lets us write, plan and create infrastructure as code.
 This code will allow you to efficiently provision the infrastructure required to run the Astronomer platform.